 If you don't have a pair of headphones waiting to fulfil the purpose, though, you might want to look into getting a headset to play your Switch with.
 Some of these, indeed, come with wireless adapters that you can use with the Switch.

 Our favourite by a good distance is the latest version of the Arctis 1 Wireless from SteelSeries.
-This is a superb headset that doesn't break the bank but sounds great and is really comfortable to wear.
+This is a superb headset that doesn't cost too much but sounds great and is really comfortable to wear.
 Best of all, it has a little wireless adapter that you can plug into the Switch for audio freedom.

 In fact, it's a sensible investment because it also has compatibility with Sony's PlayStation consoles and, in the newest version, Micrsoft's Xbox line, too.
 That means you can really have one headset for all your needs, which is a rarity nowadays.